In-house vs offshore team: a founder decision guide

 In-house hiring makes sense when the person needs constant context: sales calls, client conflict, pricing decisions, team leadership, product tradeoffs, or sensitive finance conversations.
 Those jobs depend on judgment that is hard to compress into a checklist on day 1.

-Offshore support works better when the assistant can follow written rules and show output.
-Good first lanes include inbox triage, calendar coordination, CRM hygiene, invoice follow-up, lead list cleanup, report formatting, document organization, and first-draft customer replies.
-The U.S. Bureau of Labor Statistics describes administrative assistant work around scheduling, correspondence, records, and office support.
-That is usually the right starting lane.
+Offshore support works better when the assistant can follow written rules and show finished work.
+Good first lanes include inbox sorting, calendar coordination, CRM hygiene, invoice follow-up, lead list cleanup, report formatting, document organization, and first-draft customer replies.

 Use one red-line sentence before delegating: "Draft the work, but get approval before sending anything about refunds, pricing, legal terms, payroll, contract changes, or unhappy clients."
 That keeps judgment with the owner while still moving the routine work.

-Measure the documentation burden honestly
+Measure the docs burden honestly

 NIST's Digital Identity Guidelines are useful here for access planning: named accounts, MFA, least-privilege permissions, and clean offboarding.
 Whether the person is in-house or offshore, access should follow the role, not convenience on a busy Monday.